 My name is Chris Cimaszewski, and I solve problems with technology.
 I'm a seasoned software developer, architect, technical manager, and entrepreneur with over a decade of professional experience.
 I'm passionate about making life easier through software.
 My software has impacted millions of users across the following industries:

-I have an eye for design, and I enjoy making beautiful and accessible software.
+I enjoy making beautiful and accessible software.
 I'm a firm believer that code is art.
 I have been a GNU/Linux user/zealot for 20 years, and I actively contribute to the open source software community; many contributions can be found on my GitHub page.

 In my free time, I try to keep my skills sharp and learn new technologies.
 As working products are created, I release the code in hopes to inspire people to learn development.
 Code for my projects can be found on my GitHub page.